elastic/elastic-charts/api/charts.api.md

     valueFormatter?: TickFormatter;
 }

+// Warning: (ae-missing-release-tag) "DisplayValueStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type DisplayValueStyle = TextStyle & {
     offsetX: number;
     offsetY: number;
 };

+// Warning: (ae-missing-release-tag) "DomainRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type DomainRange = LowerBoundedDomain | UpperBoundedDomain | CompleteBoundedDomain | UnboundedDomainWithInterval;

+// Warning: (ae-missing-release-tag) "ElementClickListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ElementClickListener = (elements: Array<XYChartElementEvent | PartitionElementEvent>) => void;

+// Warning: (ae-missing-release-tag) "ElementOverListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ElementOverListener = (elements: Array<XYChartElementEvent | PartitionElementEvent>) => void;

+// Warning: (ae-missing-release-tag) "FillStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface FillStyle {
     fill: Color;
 }

+// Warning: (ae-missing-release-tag) "FilterPredicate" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type FilterPredicate = (series: XYChartSeriesIdentifier) => boolean;

+// Warning: (ae-missing-release-tag) "Fit" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Fit" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const Fit: Readonly<{
     None: "none";